DanielGausi/BattleNet-GameGuideTools/readme.md

 * Replace the "old" item links with the current ones in your guides on the Diablo 3 Forums.

 * Create some part of a JS code needed for a userscript to fix the old links in other players guides in your browser.
-I used this to create this [Userscript](http://dh-deluxe.de/files/downloads/D3-Item-Guide-Wizard.user.js):
+I used this to create this [Userscript](http://dh-deluxe.de/files/downloads/D3-Item-Guide-Wizard.user.js).
+However, this is also outdated ;-).